Sums of generalized harmonic series for kids from five to fifteen: concluding remarks: and amoebas

 \section{concluding remarks: $\zeta(2)$ and amoebas}

-It remains to clarify the origin of the Beukers-Kolk-Calabi's highly non-trivial miraculous change of variables (\ref{eq28}).
+It remains to clarify the origin of the highly non-trivial and miraculous Beukers-Kolk-Calabi change of variables (\ref{eq28}).
 Maybe an interesting observation due to Passare \cite{7} that $\zeta(2)$ is related to the amoeba of the polynomial $1-z_1-z_2$ gives a clue.

 Amoebas are fascinating objects in complex geometry \cite{18,19}.
 They are defined as follows \cite{20}.
 For a Laurent polynomial $P(z_1,\ldots,z_n)$, let $Z_P$ denote the zero locus of $P(z_1,\ldots,z_n)$ in $(\mathbb{C}\backslash \{0\})^n$ defined by $P(z_1,\ldots,z_n)=0$.
-The amoeba ${\cal A}(P)$ of the Laurent polynomial $P(z_1,\ldots,z_n)$ is the image of the complex hypersurface $Z_P$ under the map
+The amoeba ${ A}(P)$ of the Laurent polynomial $P(z_1,\ldots,z_n)$ is the image of the complex hypersurface $Z_P$ under the map

 defined through

 Let us find the amoeba of the following Laurent polynomial

 Taking